 One way that Brighton can move from reactive to resourceful is by implementing relaxation techniques into his toolbox of coping mechanisms.
-Once Brighton does this, he is activating a response opposite to the body’s fight or flight response to stress or fear.
+Once Brighton does this, he is activating a Relaxation Response to stress or fear instead of the body’s fight or flight response.

 The Relaxation Response is a term that was first used by Dr. Herbert Benson, an author, professor, and cardiologist who started the Mind/Body Institute at Harvard.
-Through his research in the 1960’s and 1970’s, he found various health benefits realized through meditation and mindfulness, including reduced stress and hypertension.
+Through his research in the 1960’s and 1970’s, he found various health benefits through meditation and mindfulness, including reduced stress and lower likelihood of hypertension.

-When we’re stressed, the fight or flight response is oftentimes activated, which can have a far-reaching negative impact on overall health including headaches, gastrointestinal upset, changes in breathing and heartrate, and the release of cortisol.
-By activating the relaxation response, fight or flight is no longer an option.
+When we’re stressed, the fight or flight response is often activated, which can have a far-reaching negative impact on overall health, including headaches, gastrointestinal upset, and the release of cortisol.
+By activating the Relaxation Response, fight or flight does not occur.

 How to Begin Practicing Mindfulness

-One of the best ways to begin practicing mindfulness is through meditation.
-Meditation and mindfulness are not exactly the same, as mindfulness is a state of being that can be achieved without meditation, however practicing meditation for five to ten minutes each day is a great way to get the mind into a state of mindfulness, or present awareness and calm, so that this state of mind becomes familiar.
+However practicing meditation for five to ten minutes each day is a great way to get the mind into a state of mindfulness so that this state of mind becomes familiar.
 The goal of this practice is to eventually achieve this state of mind for extended periods of time throughout the day.